 The next day Marc and I took a jaunt down to the market and discovered some gorgeous colossal bosc pears.
 That night a delicious meal came together of roasted cauliflower and garlic, and baked sweet dumpling squash.
 For a little more color, we threw together our vegetarian Caesar salad (not complete without fresh garlic croutons made from a local bakery’s chewy sour baguette).

 Marc spent a good half hour researching poached pear recipes on the web.
 Our usual modus operandi is to research a particular dish, and then hybridize a bunch of recipes to fit it to our tastes.
 That night Marc found several from epicurious.com that looked promising, but all the recipes included way too much wine, in my opinion.
 One called for an entire bottle.
 So, we tinkered and played with quantities, and decreased the sugar, coming up with this tasty treat.

 The pears take a bit of time to make, but it’s so incredibly easy, it will look like you slaved over them for hours.
 It’s a sophisticated, even romantic dessert.
 The saffron turns the pears a brilliant golden hue, and the vanilla seeds speckle the syrup with color and flavor.
 Because of that, this is one of the very few occasions where I would recommend peeling fruits or veggies.

-1 1/2 C. organic evaporated sugar cane juice (it’s unbleached granulated sugar that has a blond color and still has the natural minerals and enzymes from the sugar cane. great stuff if you haven’t tried it yet and tastes delicious.)
+1-1/2 cups Organic Cane Sugar (it’s unbleached granulated sugar with its natural blond color and still has all the minerals and enzymes from the sugar cane.
+Great stuff!
+If you haven’t tried it yet…tastes delicious.)

 1 C. freshly squeezed orange juice (I had tangerines from the farmers market, so I used 4 of them)